simonvomeyser/simple-web-dev/resources/markdown/response-cache-statamic.md

   https://res.cloudinary.com/simonvomeyser/image/upload/v1621870712/response-cache-statamic/header.png
 ---

 I think [Spatie's response cache package](https://github.com/spatie/laravel-responsecache) should be used on more pages.
-The speed improvement is impressive, and even on highly dynamic pages, data is read more often than it is written and changed - a lot of room for improvement.
+The speed improvement is impressive, and even on highly dynamic pages, data is read more often than it is written or changed - a lot of room for improvement.

-On static pages, the package is a real no-brainer, but when using it with dynamic content, like with my favorite CMS [Statamic](https://statamic.com/) (❤️), there is this dreaded, scary thing called *cache invalidation*.
+On static pages, the package should be a real no-brainer.
+When using it with dynamic content, like with my favorite CMS [Statamic](https://statamic.com/) (❤️), there is this dreaded, scary thing called *cache invalidation*.
+When and how should we clear the cache when content changes?
 The saying goes:

 > Only 2 things in development are hard: <br> Naming things, cache invalidation and off-by-one errors